mattiasvillani/MLcourse/README.md

 ---
 ## Lectures (preliminary)

+Material under **Extra** are extra material that will help you understand the course content. \
-Material under **Bonus** are not required course material, but hopefully of interest to the curious student.
+Material under **Bonus** are not required course material, but may be of interest to the curious student.

 **Lecture 1 - Introduction, k-NN and decision trees**\
 Reading: MLES 1-2 |  [Slides](/Slides/ML_L1.pdf) \